Gravitational Waves versus X and Gamma Ray Emission in a Short Gamma-Ray Burst: Neutron star structure

-We first recall that we have recently proved \cite{NPA2012,NPA2011,PLB2011} how the consistent treatment of neutron star equilibrium configurations, taking into account the strong, weak, electromagnetic, and gravitational interactions, implies the solution of the general relativistic Thomas-Fermi equations, coupled with the Einstein-Maxwell system of equations.
-This new set of equations supersed the traditional Tolman-Oppenheimer-Volkoff (TOV) equations \cite{tolman39,oppenheimer39}, which impose the condition of local charge neutrality throughout the configuration (see e.g.~\cite{nsbook} and references therein).
+We have recently proved how the consistent treatment of neutron star equilibrium configurations, taking into account the strong, weak, electromagnetic, and gravitational interactions, implies the solution of the general relativistic Thomas-Fermi equations, coupled with the Einstein-Maxwell system of equations \citep{2011PhLB..701..667R,2011NuPhA.872..286R,2012NuPhA.883....1B}.
+This new Einstein-Maxwell-Thomas-Fermi (EMTF) equations supersede the traditional Tolman-Oppenheimer-Volkoff (TOV) equations, which impose the condition of local charge neutrality throughout the configuration \citep{tolman39,oppenheimer39}.
+We have shown that indeed this latter imposition of a TOV-like treatment explicitly violates the thermodynamic equilibrium of the star, which is ensured by the constancy of the generalized electro-chemical potentials (Klein potentials) of each system species along the whole configuration \citep{2011PhLB..701..667R,2011NuPhA.872..286R}.

-The solution of the Einstein-Maxwell-Thomas-Fermi coupled differential equations leads to a new structure of the star (see \cite{NPA2012}, for details): the positively charged core at supranuclear densities, $\rho>\rho_{\rm nuc}\sim 2.7\times 10^{14}$ g cm$^{-3}$, is surrounded by an electron distribution of thickness $\gtrsim \hbar/(m_e c)$ and, at lower densities $\rho<\rho_{\rm nuc}$, a neutral ordinary crust.
-The equilibrium condition given by the constancy of the particle Klein potentials leads to a discontinuity in the density at the core-crust transition and, correspondingly, an overcritical electric field $\sim (m_\pi/m_e)^2 E_c$, where $E_c=m^2_e c^3/(e \hbar)\sim 1.3\times 10^{16}$ Volt/cm, develops in the boundary interface; see Fig.~\ref{fig:profiles}.
-In particular, the continuity of the electron Klein potential leads to a decreasing of the electron chemical potential $\mu_e$ and density at the core-crust boundary interface.
-They reach values $\mu^{\rm crust}_e < \mu^{\rm core}_e$ and $\rho_{\rm crust}<\rho_{\rm core}$ at the edge of the crust, where global charge neutrality is achieved (see Fig.~\ref{fig:profiles}).
-We shall adopt some features of these neutron stars computed using the NL3 parameterization \cite{lalazissis97} of the phenomenological $\sigma$-$\omega$-$\rho$ nuclear model \cite{boguta77b}; we refer to \cite{NPA2012} for details.